 - Have a warm bath.
 Warm baths can help to reduce muscle tension and prepare your body for sleep.
 Your body’s core temperature drops when you get out of a warm bath, which initiates mechanisms within the body that trigger sleep.

 - Do some light stretches before bed.
 If your back tends to ache and feel stiff towards the end of the day, then some stretching can work wonders.
 This is not a permanent solution though, so it may be best to change your sleeping surface.

 - Elevate the knees.
-When in bed, you can use a comfortable pillow between your legs to keep them slightly bent and elevated.
+When in bed, you can use a good, comfortable pillow between your legs to keep them slightly bent and elevated.
 This will release the pressure off the sciatic nerves in the backs of your legs.
 It also eases the pressure on your lower back.